 - a.
-What percentage of students surveyed take the bus to school?
-12% - b.
-What percentage of students surveyed are males who walk to school?
-15% - c.
-Based off of the table above what is the most popular mode of transportation for the sample population.
-Walking is the most popular mode of transportation with 36% of the student population that walk to school. - d.
+What percentage of students surveyed take the bus to school? - b.
+What percentage of students surveyed are males who walk to school? - c.
+Based off of the table above what is the most popular mode of transportation for the sample population. - d.
 What is the preferred method of transportation for females?
-Use numerical evidence to support your answer.
-Walking, 50% of females walk to school. - e.
+Use numerical evidence to support your answer. - e.
 What is the preferred method of transportation for males?
-Use numerical evidence to support your answer.
-Riding their bike (cycling), 40% of males bike to school. - f.
+Use numerical evidence to support your answer. - f.
 Is taking the bus more common with males or females?